tacman/image-server/README.md

-# Survos Image Server
+# Survos Async Image Server (SAIS)

-Uses flysystem and liip imagine bundle, but does NOT freeze the system if a thumbnail has not been generated.

-Instead, it sends back a "server busy" status code, and submit the image to the processing queue to be generated.

-By not allowing a runtime configuration, we simplify the urls, the original request is has /resolve, the actual image does not.

-The application can't call image_filter directly, since that checks the cache to create the link (/resolve or not).
-The the application needs a survos/image-bundle that helps with the configuration.
+This application is based on the LiipImagineBundle, but instead of dynamically creating images on the fly, it creates them asynchronously and sends a callback to the client when finished.
+It Uses flysystem so the storage is flexible.
+The main purpose is to NOT freeze the system if a thumbnail has not been generated, but also have a central repository for image analysis tools.

+The workflow.

+* Client (e.g museado, dt-demo) registers with sais and gets an API key and code
+* Via the client bundle, the client pushes urls to sais, which are queued for downloading and image creation.
+A status list is returned, with codes for the URLs.
+* SAIS downloads and processes the images, and for each url calls a webhook so the client application can update the database and start using the images.
+* The client can also poll sais for a status, or request a single image on demand.
+This is mostly for debugging, as if it's overused the server can become overwhelmed.

 Applications are required to maintain a thumbnail status, which the image server gives to them in a callback.
 If the filter exists then the image can be called.